matloob/contributing/contributing.md

 Such as this one from the C++ RE2 regular expressions implementation...
 Oh look, "NFA execution will be particularly slow"... just what we need!

+Don't worry too much about the C++ code on this page.
+The important part here is the string containing the regular expression.
+We'll be able to copy it straight into the Go regular expressions benchmarks.

 ## DEMO TIME!